HarrisonKramer/optiland/docs/developers_guide/installation.rst

    cd optiland
    pip install -e .

-Installation details are also outlined in the :ref:`installation` section of the documentation.
+Installation details are also outlined in the main :ref:`installation` section of the documentation.